robertdown/biography-of-a-bipolar/_posts/2014-03-06-when-your-significant-other-has-bipolar-disorder.md

 ---
 title: When Your Significant Other<br>Has Bipolar Disorder
+excerpt: I was recently asked a question on Twitter about being in a romantic relationship with someone diagnosed with Bipolar Disorder
 ---

 I was recently asked a question on Twitter about being in a romantic relationship with someone diagnosed with Bipolar Disorder.
 Below is the original question and my response.